Waldon Studio Acquired by Michael Graves Architecture

 The projects were not disclosed.

 As part of the deal, Waldon Studio Architects’ founder and principal, Ravi Waldon, will serve as principal and head the firm’s faith-based sector.
-Additional Waldon Studio Architects principals and directors will be incorporated into the company’s organizational structure as principals of various practice sectors.
+Additional Waldon Studio Architects principals and directors will be integrated into the company’s organizational structure as principals of select practice sectors, according to a Waldon statement.

-“At Waldon Studio Architects, our calling has always been to create and serve,” Waldon said.
+“At Waldon Studio Architects, our calling has always been to create and serve,” Waldon said in the statement.
 “When we met with Joe and his team, we felt an immediate sense of mutual respect and were impressed by [Michael Graves Architecture’s] culture of thoughtfulness.
 We’re excited to work together to broaden our horizons and present new and existing clients with excellent service and innovative design solutions.”

 Keith Loria can be reached at Kloria@commercialobserver.com.